-The Wireless Innovation Forum has been active for sixteen years supporting the development and deployment of advanced wireless technology, and for over seven years has specifically targeted public safety as an important domain for such technology.
+The Wireless Innovation Forum has been active for seventeen years supporting the development and deployment of advanced wireless technology, and for over eight years has specifically targeted public safety as an important domain for such technology.
 The Forum welcomes the progress in the United States in defining a National Public Safety Broadband Network, as enhanced digital information supports the importance of robust, reliable wireless communication is a cornerstone of effective public safety.

-Many of the concepts defined in the Request for Comment (RfC) published by the National Institute of Standards and Technology (NIST) align closely with concepts and technologies that have evolved in the deliberations and publications of the Forum.
+Many of the capabilities defined in conceptual network architecture presented at the FirstNet Board meeting align closely with concepts and technologies that have evolved in the deliberations and publications of the Forum.
 Our response is intended to: